alecsandrei/PySAGA-cmd/README.md

 # PySAGA-cmd
-PySAGA-cmd allows a lightweight way of running SAGA GIS tools using Python.
+PySAGA-cmd is a simple way of running SAGA GIS tools using Python.

 ## How to download